nickdala/piggy-bank-langchain4j/README.md

 ## Conclusion

 In this article, we built an AI driven chatbot using LangChain4j.
 We were able to leverage the power of LLMs and Prompt Engineering to build a chatbot that can close an account.

+Blog post can be found [here](https://www.nickthecloudguy.com/spring-langchain4j/).